 As a trucker, owner-operator, or fleet owner, knowing when to change your oil is imperative to keeping the rest of your vehicle in good health.
 While your owner’s manual will provide guidance on the specific interval for your unique vehicle, there are other signs to look out for that may signal it’s time for an oil change.

 At each stop along your route, you should always check the oil using the dipstick.
-If the dipstick shows the levels of oil in your engine are too low, it’s time to find a semi-truck oil change near you.
+If the dipstick shows the levels of oil in your engine are too low, it’s time to find a semi-truck oil change place near you.
 Additionally, your truck may have oil sensor alerts that turn on when your truck is running low or when your oil is nearing the end of its lifespan.
 Whenever your oil sensor turns on check your levels as soon as possible.

 Ensuring that your semi-truck receives oil changes at the proper intervals not only helps maintain your vehicle’s health, but can help avoid premature wear and tear on engine parts that may lead to unexpected breakdowns and time off the road.
 Routine oil changes are an investment in your truck’s future–the last thing that any truck driver, owner-operator, or fleet owner wants is to see their truck in the shop when there are jobs to be done.